The link with Sage sits in each sales channel integration you have created in the software. Before linking Sage with Tradebox you will need to:

 - Create your Sales Channel Integration(s) (eBay, Amazon, Websites etc)

 The Sage Accounts Link is created and configured in each individual Sales Channel, allowing each channel's data to be passed to Sage on a channel by channel basis.
 Within the sales channel list, the Accounts Link icon will be ticked or blank to indicate which channels have been linked to Sage.

 To set up a link to Sage, double click on the sales channel and select Accounts.

 In this screen you can choose the Sage Company you want to connect to from a drop down list.
-Enter the Sage logon names created in Sage (as described in the "Configure Sage for use with Tradebox" article; TBUSER in the Company Selection section and TBSERVICE in the Service Logon section, as well as their passwords if you have set them up.
+Enter the Sage logon names you've created specifically for Tradebox One; TBUSER in the Company Selection section and TBSERVICE in the Service Logon section, as well as their passwords if you have set them up.
 Then, click Connect to Sage and, when the connection is made you will be automatically taken to the Postings page.
 To transfer between subsequent screens, click the Next button in the bottom right when you've made the required changes.

 Once the accounts link has been created, to save the changes and exit the sales channel, you'll need to have chosen how you want Tradebox to deal with customer accounts in Sage.
 Orders will/won't transfer to Sage based on their statuses; if none of your statuses are set to Post you'll also be prompted to review this as you save the channel.